 Field Table: This parameter specifies a list of prefixes to be used on fields within the generated program for printer and display file fields.

-The first character of the original database field is replaced with the first character specified in the field table.
-If the new field name already exists then the next character in the table is used and so on through the table until a unique name is found.
+If the new (generated) field name already exists then the next character in the table is used and so on through the table until a unique name is found.